marissashey/writing/index.md

             water drowns.
             a flood does not discriminate
-                stops not for C)hild nor C)ritter
+                stops not for child nor critter
-            the best, distressed, obsessed, and all the rest are just another in the scorning eyes of M)other.
+            the best, distressed, obsessed, and all the rest are just another in the scorning eyes of mother.